About the Brown Scholars Program

 C. Sylvia and Eddie C. Brown established the Brown Community Health Scholarship in 2007 to train leaders committed to eliminating health disparities in Baltimore.

-The scholarship provides full tuition and an annual $20,000 living stipend for the doctoral program at the Bloomberg School (up to five years).
-Scholarship recipients also receive a $10,000 research award to launch a community health project.
+The Brown scholarship provides full tuition, health insurance, matriculation fees, and an annual NIH-level living stipend for the doctoral program at the Bloomberg School (up to five years).
+Scholarship recipients also receive a one-time research award to launch a community health project and participate in professional development activities.
 Small research stipends such as these act as seed money to allow doctoral students to begin their research and practice agenda.